 {\mathcal{M}}

-Algorithm~\ref{alg:abstract-tappy} describes the workflow sketched previously in Figure~\ref{fig:tappy-approach}.
+Algorithm~\ref{alg:abstract-tappy} describes the workflow informally sketched previously in Figure~\ref{fig:tappy-approach}.
+The {\it abstract} algorithm is parameterized by a number of components that are \underline{underlined}.
 It takes as inputs the prefix $\prfx$ in a file containing imports and other global variables, the natural language description of intent $s$, the signature/header of a function $h$ including the function name and parameters.

-The algorithm also takes as input a stopping criteria predicate $\stopCriteria$ to terminate the interaction with the user.
+The algorithm also takes a threshold $\maxU$ for the number of user interaction rounds.
 Once terminated, the algorithm returns a set of tests approved by the user $\posTests$ as well as a ranked list $G$ of candidate implementations of $f$ that satisfies all the tests in $\posTests$.
-There are different stopping criteria including (a) terminating after a constant number of $\maxU$ queries to the user, or (b) terminating only after a test has been accepted by the user.

-The algorithm is parameterized by a number of components that are underlined.
-The algorithm starts off by generating sets of code and test suggestions in to the variables $G$ and $U$ respectively.
-The quality of these sets will depend on the choice of the large language model $\llmname{}$ as well as the code and test {\it prompts} constructed from the problem description\footnote{Although there exists automated test generation tools such as Randoop~\cite{randoop-icse07}, our algorithm uses large language models to generate the initial seed tests as (a) we do not have the body of the method under test, and (b) these techniques are language-specific.}.
+The algorithm starts off by generating sets of code and test suggestions in to the variables $G$ (line~\ref{line:codeprompt}) and $U$ (line~\ref{line:testprompt}) respectively.
+The quality of these sets will depend on the choice of the large language model $\llmname{}$ as well as the code and test {\it prompts} constructed from the problem description\footnote{Although there exists powerful automated test generation tools such as Randoop~\cite{randoop-icse07} for Java and C\#, our algorithm uses LLMs to generate the initial seed tests as (a) we do not have the body of the method under test, and (b) these techniques are language-specific.}.

 We allow the test generation prompt to take the set of generated codes in $G$, to possibly improve the prompt.
-The algorithm maintains the invariant that the final set of code suggestions returned to the user is always a subset of the initial set of suggestions in $G$.
-On the other hand, we allow the set of tests in $U$ to be modified or augmented through both syntactic and dynamic mutation techniques using $\staticMutateTests$ and $\dynMutateTests$ components respectively.
-Notice the dynamic mutation technique $\dynMutateTests$ takes the set of code suggestions in $G$ as an input (in addition to $U$) as $G$.
+The algorithm maintains the invariant that the final set of code suggestions returned to the user is always a (possibly empty) subset of the initial set of suggestions in $G$, and never prunes a correct (as defined by the hidden tests) code suggestion.
+On the other hand, we allow the set of tests in $U$ to be modified or augmented through both syntactic (line~\ref{line:staticmutate}) and dynamic mutation (line~\ref{line:dynmutate}) techniques using $\staticMutateTests$ and $\dynMutateTests$ components respectively.
+Notice the dynamic mutation technique $\dynMutateTests$ takes the set of code suggestions in $G$ as an input (in addition to $U$).